 Next, place the box against the display.
 We used a bunch of towels to adjust the height of the box.

 Open the driver’s window.
 Run an extension cord through the window and plug in the unit.
 Turn the UV unit on with the switch on the back.
-Close the driver’s door.
+On this unit, there are multiple switch positions – Off, Timed, and On.
+Do not use the timed option as it only stays on for 2 minutes!
+With the unit on, close the driver’s door.

 This takes much longer than the Tesla service center as the UV light is not as strong as the one Tesla uses, but the end results are the same.
 Once done, we do not believe the yellow border will return.